astrowp/free-static-wordpress-site/README.md

-# Free Static WordPress Sites
+# Free Static WordPress Site

 > Learn how to build and host unlimited free static WordPress sites on Vercel, Netflify or DigitalOcean